Skip to main content

 The City of Salisbury Cemetery Division reserves the right to regulate the method of decorating graves so that a safe and historical uniform beauty may be maintained.

-• Glass, statues, rocks, metal or wood products, toys, life-size decorations, solar lights, Christmas lights, bricks, benches and other potential projectiles are not permitted on cemetery plots at any time.
+• PROHIBITED GRAVE ITEMS: Nothing is allowed outside of your marker.
+Fencing outlining of graves is not allowed, fabric printed pictures that cover the grave are not allowed, solar lights are not allowed, glass, metal or wood products, rocks, toys, life-size decorations, Christmas lights or any other potential projectiles are not permitted on cemetery plots at any time.
+Anything that could potentially kill the grass on the plot is also not allowed.
 The Management reserves the right to remove any items that do not conform to these limitations.
 This is for the safety of our crews since lawn mowers and weed eaters may come into contact with items placed on graves.
-If so placed and damage does occur, the Cemetery shall not be held responsible.
+If so placed and damage does occur, the City shall not be held responsible.

-• An "Annual Cemetery Cleanup" is performed once a year.
+• An "Annual Cemetery Cleanup/Flower Removal" is performed once a year most likely in February.
 You can call the Cemetery office at (704) 638-5250 to find out the definite date.
-Signage will be placed on large blue signs at each entrance of each cemetery approximately two months prior to the cleanup to alert lot owners of the beginning and end date of the cleanup.
-During cleanup week, any items located on grave plots including flowers, decorations, etc. will be removed and discarded.
-If you wish to retain any items, please remove them before the cleanup week.
-After the end date of the cleanup, you can place your flowers back on your plot.
+Large blue signs will be erected in each cemetery about 2 months prior to the cleanup.
+During cleanup week, any items located on graves including flowers, solar lights or decorations will be removed and discarded.
+If you wish to retain any items, please remove them before clean up week.
+After the cleanup is completed, you can place your items back on your plot.

 Subscribe to our newsletter